Project-Counter/cop5/source/07-processing/11-restating-data.rst

 Retrospective Reporting of Errors
 """""""""""""""""""""""""""""""""

 If errors are identified in COUNTER reports, the report provider MUST correct the errors within three months of their discovery.
-The report provider MUST alert the Project Director (tasha.mellins-cohen@counterusage.org) so that a notification may be included in the COUNTER Registry.
+The report provider MUST alert code@countermetrics.org so that a notification may be included in the COUNTER Registry.
 Report providers SHOULD also directly inform their customers of the corrections.

 Reporting Usage When Journal Titles Change